 From mere basics to advance studies, lots of things need your consideration if you intend to become a good logo designer.
 We will delve into the details in a just a bit, but I would also like to mention that at any stage of your design qualification and experience, signing up for a good online program, certification, or a course could do wonders to help you in your design career.
 There are courses available in schools too.
 If you have the financial budget, aptitude, and time to attend regular classes, you should not hesitate at all.

-Even at design school, the best lessons you learn come from your private projects, extensive reading, and online resources for the most part.
+Even at design school, the best lessons you learn come from your private projects, extensive reading, and online graphic design resources for the most part.
 An active and enthusiastic learner of logo art would absorb every ounce of inspiration and practice his craft conscientiously, utilizing every resource at his disposal.

 However, many clients – even the big organizations – fail to provide enough info in their briefings, in which case, both skills come into play for the designer to stay on the right track.
 Instead use this framework.